Nicolab/atom-local-history/README.md

     or if you get disk errors that corrupt your workspace files.
   * Each file revision is stored in a separate file (with full path) inside the `.atom/local-history` directory of your home directory. e.g: `/home/nicolas/.atom/local-history/var/www/my-great-project/lib/2014-06-21_17.05.43.utils.js`
+  * Show diff and merge with your favorite diff tool.

 ## Install